-- If using a data cable (FreeWave part number: ASC3610DB or ASC3610DJ), press the Setup button on the data cable. - If using the gray ribbon diagnostic cable (P/N ASC2009DC), or the black diagnostic cable (P/N ASC0409DC), press <Shift+U> to view the Setup menu.
+10. If using a data cable (FreeWave part number: ASC3610DB or ASC3610DJ), press the Setup button on the data cable.

+Note: If using the Setup Terminal application or a terminal emulator and using the gray ribbon diagnostic cable (part number AC2009DC), or the black diagnostic cable (part number ASC0409DC), the radio changes to Setup mode automatically when Read Radio is clicked in Tool Suite.